 Remember next spring to remove all mulching and packing when plants begin to show signs of growth.
 Remove mulch on a gradual basis as weather warms in late winter to early spring.

-Another overwintering option is to move containerized plants into an unheated garage or shed.
+Absolutely, another overwintering option is to move containerized plants into an unheated garage or shed.
 Check soil moisture frequently and water as necessary.

 For more information, see the following Colorado State University Extension fact sheet(s).